 - punching (most common)

-The patient may present with ulnar deviation of the 5th digit if it is just the 5th CMC joint that is dislocated.
-They may present with a mass if the 3rd, 4th and 5th CMC joints are dislocated.
+The patient may present with ulnar deviation of the 5th digit if just the 5th carpometacarpal joint is dislocated.
+A mass may be present in cases of 3rd, 4th, and 5th joint dislocation.
 Often the hand is so grossly swollen that these features may not be readily apparent.

-Loss of the clear joint space and zigzag or M shape pattern between the carpals and metacarpals on the PA projection, although it may be normal, and the dislocation will only clearly be shown on oblique or lateral projections.
+Loss of the clear joint space and zigzag or M-shape pattern between the carpals and metacarpals on the PA projection, although this may be sometimes seen in normal patients.
+The dislocation may only clearly be shown on oblique or lateral projections.

-The following injuries should be actively searched for or raise the suspicion of in CMC joint dislocations:
+The following injuries should raise the suspicion of in carpometacarpal joint dislocations: